ftilde/ugdb/README.md

 * Use arrow keys/Backspace/`Home`/`End` to move the cursor.
 * Characters are inserted at the cursor position.
 * Use `Tab`/`Ctrl-n`/`Ctrl-p` for identifier and gdb command completion.
+* Use `Ctrl-r` to initiate history search and `Ctrl-c`/left/right to accept and continue editing.

 ### Pager